bybit-web3/bybit-web3.github.io/docs/update-wallet.md

-# How to Manually Update the Plugin Wallet?
+# How to Update the Plugin Wallet?

 The update of the Bybit Wallet plugin is automatic, and the Chrome/Edge browser will periodically check for updates of installed plugins.
 Specifically, the update mechanism is as follows: